Barhakhari/barhakhari.github.io/privacy-policy.md

 ### Parental Consent

 Barhakhari does not collect or request personal information directly from children.
-If you are under 13 years old, please use the app only under parental or guardian supervision.
+Children can safely use the app under parental or guardian supervision.

-For users under 13, parental consent is required for any data-sharing activity beyond what is outlined here.

 ---